kopiczko/floating-tag-action/README.md

 # floating-tag-action

-This actions ensures that all tags in the repository in the current path have corresponding major version tags.
+This action ensures that all tags in the repository in the current path have corresponding major version tags.

 Version tags are tags matching pattern: `v*.*.*`.
 Tags starting with `v0.*` are